 - CRM is expected to become a $40 billion+ industry by the end of 2018.
 (Gartner)

 If your business isn’t utilizing or maximizing the benefits of CRM software, it may be for lack of understanding of its best applications.
 It’s important to close that knowledge gap, because as you ponder the decision to adopt CRM, your customer data is spreading further across multiple systems and people, making it unmanageable to leverage this information.
 This is unsustainable, especially when your competition is likely using CRM to great advantage.

-Let’s take a look at the most critical CRM functions every SMB should be implementing:
+Let’s take a look at the most critical CRM functions every SMB should be implementing in 2018: